rapodaca/dialect/src/manuscript.md

 # Syntax

 A Dialect string ("string") is a sequence of one or more UTF-8 characters encoding one or more molecular graphs.
 The internal structure of a string reflects a depth-first traversal of the corresponding molecular graphs.
-As such, the syntax supports branches, cycles, and disconnected components are all supported.
+As such, the syntax supports branches, cycles, and disconnected components.

-Strings conform to an *LL(1) grammar*, which will be described in detail.
+Strings conform to an *LL(1) grammar*.
 An LL(1) grammar is a context-free grammar whose strings can be parsed one character at a time from left to right with at most one character of lookahead.
 Additionally, LL(1) grammars expand the leftmost non-terminal first.
-This set of features makes LL(1) grammars such as the one used by Dialect strings a good fit for manually-written recursive descent parsers.
+This set of features makes LL(1) grammars such as the one used by Dialect a good fit for manually-written recursive descent parsers.
+LL(1) grammars can also be used as a basis for auto-generated parsers through packages such as ANTLR.[@parr2014] The full grammar for Dialect strings is available as a text file in this paper's Supporting Material.

+Rather than present the Dialect formal grammar here, however, a series of *railroad diagrams* will be used instead.
+A railroad diagram represents the rules for constructing valid strings for a language graphically.
+Construction begins at the leftmost terminal, advancing only over rightward-curving lines until the rightmost terminal is reached.
+Both leftmost and rightmost terminals are depicted with the double pipe symbol (`||`).
+Lines passing through a terminal (bounded by an oval) add characters to the string.
+Lines passing through a non-terminal (bounded by a square) expand to the named diagram.
+The graphical nature of railroad diagrams allows them to be readily understood by experts and non-experts alike.

+At the top level of the Dialect grammar sits `string`.
+A `string` is composed of an `atom` followed by an optional choice of `union`, `branch` or `split`.
+The elements `atom`, `union`, `branch` and `split` are non-terminals (bounded by rectangles) so their definitions will be provided below.

+[Figure: string]

+An `atom` can be constructed from one of four choices: `bracket`; `shortcut`; `selected-shortcut`; or the "star atom" character (`*`).
+Combining the diagrams for `atom` and `string`, it becomes apparent that a Dialect `string` must define at least one `atom`.
+At this point, it's possible to expand the possible set of Dialect strings to `*`.

+The presence of a star atom signals that the reader should construct a node whose element, isotope, stereodescriptor, virtual hydrogen count, and extension are undefined.
+For example, the string `*` represents a graph with a single node with completely undefined attributes.

+A `bracket` consists of several items arranged sequentially and wrapped by left and right bracket characters (`[` and `]`, respectively).
+The first item, `isotope` is optional.
+The second item must be chosen from the list: `element`; `selection`; or the star atom.
+This is followed by three optional items in the sequence `stereodescriptor`, `virtual-hydrogen`, and `extension`.

+[Figure: bracket]

+`bracket` is used to signal the reader to construct a node with full range of access to attributes.
+The lack of an attribute definition within `bracket` leads to the assignment of the default value to the node.
+For example, the string `[*]` represents a molecular graph with a single node, all of whose attributes are set to their default values.

+The first item within `bracket` is `isotope`.
+It consists of at between one and three digits encoding the integers 1-999.
+On encountering an `isotope`, a reader must assign the encoded value to the corresponding node's isotope attribute.
+The range of possible integer values was chosen to include all possible physical isotope mass numbers while excluding zero.

+[Figure: isotope]

+The next item within `bracket` is a selection among `element`, `selection`, and the star atom. `element` is a one- or two-character sequence representing one of the IUPAC-approved element symbols.
+On encountering an `element`, a reader must set the corresponding node's element attribute to the encoded value.
+Furthermore, the node's `selected` attribute must be set to `false`.

+[Figure: element]

+As an alternative to `element`, an `atom` can use `selection`.
+This item is comprised of one or two characters chosen from the set of atomic symbols, and subsequently converted to lower case.
+On encountering a `selection`, a reader must set the corresponding node's element attribute to the corresponding upper-cased value (one of: `B`; `C`; `N`; `O`; `P`; `As`; `S`; or `Se`).
+Additionally, the reader must set the node's `selected` attribute to `true`.

+[Figure: selection]

 # Reading Dialect